AI Agent Infinite Loop Protection: Stop Runaway LangChain and CrewAI Costs at the Gateway Layer

 How AISG Loop Detection Works

-When a request arrives at the AISG proxy, we compute a fingerprint — a SHA-256 hash of the API key prefix, model name, and the last 3 message contents (normalized, case-insensitive).
+When a request arrives at the AISG proxy, we compute a fingerprint — a SHA-256 hash of multiple request attributes that together identify a unique request pattern.

-A sliding window counter tracks how many times each fingerprint has been seen in the last 60 seconds.
-When the count exceeds the threshold (default: 5), the request is blocked with HTTP 429 and a 30-second cooldown.
+A sliding window counter tracks how many times each fingerprint has been seen within the detection window.
+When the count exceeds a configurable threshold, the request is blocked with HTTP 429 and a cooldown period.

 The Response